Ad7amstein/DerivativeXpert/README.md

 ---

 Thank you for using DerivativeXpert!
 If you have any questions or feedback, feel free to open an issue on GitHub.

+## To-Do:
+- UserInterface class
+- More unittests